truenas/documentation/content/SCALETutorials/Virtualization/_index.md

    Enter a display **Password**

-   Use the dropdown menu to change the default IP address in **Bind** if you want use a specific address as the display network interface, otherwise leave it set to **0.0.0.0**.
+   Use the dropdown menu to change the default IP address in **Bind** if you want to use a specific address as the display network interface, otherwise leave it set to **0.0.0.0**.
    The **Bind** menu populates any existing logical interfaces, such as static routes, configured on the system.
    **Bind** cannot be edited after VM creation.